ssettembrini-tealblue/fpz-voice-poc-skill/README.md

 This skill lets you handle your blower's working frequency through voice control, allowing you to increase it, decrease it, stop or start the device

 ## Examples
-* "Higher frequency"
-* "Lower frequency"
+* "Set frequency to XX"
+* "Increase frequency by XX"
+* "Reduce frequency by XX"
-* "Stop the blower"
+* "Stop blower"
-* "Start the blower"
+* "Start blower"

 ## Credits
 ssettembrini-tealblue